Haiqing-Fang/PMLs/README.md

 # PMLs
-Supplement to the derivation of PMLs
+Supplement to the derivation of PMLs.
 The code is written in MATLAB for a PMLs